stasMorozik/distributed_system/README.md

-Simple Example implementing Hexagonal Architecture in Microservices keeping principles DDD up when modeling domain.
+Simple example implementing hexagonal architecture in microservices keeping principles DDD up when modeling domain.

 Any entry point(controller) to the microservice must compiling.
 For example, if the read load is higher, you can create another controller that includes read-only entry points and run it on the cluster.